NSW Secondary Schools Concerto Competition Finals Concert

-Six individual finalists in the 2018 NSW Secondary Schools Concerto Competition will perform their selected concerto with orchestra on Saturday 30 June, competing for prizes and opportunities in this prestigious annual event.
+6 individual finalists in the 2019 NSW Secondary Schools Concerto Competition will perform their selected concerto with orchestra on Saturday 29 June, competing for prizes and opportunities in this prestigious annual event.

-2018 is the 34th year Ku-ring-gai Philharmonic Orchestra (KPO) has run the NSW Secondary Schools Concerto Competition.
-This is the second year the Finals Concert has been held at the Concourse in Chatswood.
+2019 is the 35th year Ku-ring-gai Philharmonic Orchestra (KPO) has run the NSW Secondary Schools Concerto Competition.
+This is the third year the Finals Concert has been held at the Concourse in Chatswood.

 The competition is open to secondary school pupils in years 7-12 at schools throughout NSW and the ACT and this year attracted nearly 100 entrants, eager to compete for a coveted position in the Finals Concert and for the prize money of up to $10,000.